Orakei Gin Distillery

 Orakei Gin distillery .
 N Z Rum Company

-The distillery began in 1959 on the industrial site which was formerly occupied by the Pye Radio and TV company owned by Al Bell.
+The distillery began in 1959 on the industrial site formerly occupied by the Pye Radio and TV company owned by Al Bell.
 The Distillers Company (New Zealand) Ltd., a subsidiary of the English Distillers Company, Ltd., was set up in 1959 with Sir Ernest Davis as the Chair.
 Its purpose was to import bulk gin and bottle it locally.
-The company’s plant in Orakei Road was designed so that ultimately, when a gin distillery was established here, it would be able to rectify, compound and bottle locally produced gin.
-[1]
+The company’s plant in Orakei Road was designed so that ultimately, when a gin distillery was established here, it would be able to rectify, compound and bottle locally produced gin. [i]

 All ingredients came from the UK by shipping container.
 Dried goods were in sacks on pallets and extractor fans were used to take out moisture.
 However, the spirit initially came from the Khyber Pass brewery for grain and spirit but then moved to alcohol from whey brought by tankers from the distillery in Edgecumbe in the Bay of Plenty.

-The Orakei distillery was managed by Grainger Hannah, described as a dour Scot, who lived in Martin Avenue, Remuera.
-[2]
+The Orakei distillery was managed by Grainger Hannah, described as a dour Scot, who lived in Martin Avenue, Remuera. [ii]

 There was a demineralised water plant downstairs for de-ionizing water and NZ Motor Corp would buy deionized water for batteries.
 Every few weeks filters would need to be changed.
 All the pipework was made of stainless steel.